Memory¶

 istota-skill memory_search facts # list current facts

-istota-skill memory_search facts --entity alice # facts mentioning an entity
+istota-skill memory_search facts --subject alice # facts about a subject

 istota-skill memory_search timeline alice # entity timeline including expired